dawiidio/react-routing-filters/README.md

 });
 ```

-you need to remember that values passed in array
+remember that values passed in array
 can not contains comas.
 It's because filters are
 parsed according to URL search string rules
 which specify that comas are separators for one-to-many